jarrodparkes/jarrodparkes.github.io/_posts/2019-09-21-the-power-of-habit.md

 - 3 part social movements: starts with friendship, grows through community, leaders empower followers with habits/ownership
 - When Rosa Parks got arrested it meant something because of who she was in the Montgomery community
-- Parks trascended the social stratification that most people are in (we hang with people like ourselves)
+- Parks transcended the social stratification that most people are in (we hang with people like ourselves)
 - The power of “weak ties” (friends of friends) is what allows small movements to grow huge; and it can increase the sense of obligatory peer pressure so that you don’t let down the expectations of those in your close and nearby networks
 - To create change, or help to teach someone, bridge the known to the unknown; wrap the new thing in something that is relatable
 - The final element of creating social change is that participants must be given new habits that can self-propel them; something that provides a guide for acting despite setback or difficulty; for the civil rights movement, these were the self-propelling habits of peaceful protest and Christian forgiveness of enemies that gave those within the movement a reason to keep going